The Misfits-1961

 Grade: B+

-A dark film about loneliness, insecurity, and the need for friendship, The Misfits (1961) stars several of the era’s great legends in a film that I found both sad and disturbing to watch.
+A dark film about loneliness, insecurity, and the need for friendship, The Misfits (1961) stars several of the era’s great legends in a film that I found both sad and disturbing.

-Tragically, two of the stars would soon be gone from this world shortly after the film was made- Clark Gable and Marilyn Monroe.
+Tragically, two stars would soon be gone from this world shortly after the film was made- Clark Gable and Marilyn Monroe.
 This was the final film for each.

 The film, shot in black and white, has a bleak feel and represents the onset of darker decades in the film (the 1960s and 1970s).
-Mostly starring in light, feel-good films, The Misfits is a complete departure for Monroe, in particular.
+Primarily starring in light, feel-good films, The Misfits is a complete departure for Monroe.

 The film is well-written and character-driven, which appeals to me, but cruelty to animals is a lot to take.